etingof/talks/muni-pa200-cloud-computing/source/03-virtualization-technologies.rst

 ..
 Things to talk about ^

-    The concepts of virtualization have not been researched and tried until late sixties within the CP-40 project that eventually resulted in the first real and full virtualization support which appeared in IBM S/370-67 in 1966.
+    The concepts of concurrency have not been researched extensively until late sixties within the CP-40 project that eventually resulted in the first real and full virtualization support which appeared in IBM S/370-67 in 1966.